Joel-Haeberli/computer-science/docs/themes/Forensics Questions.md

 **Explain different offsets found in forensic work**

+Byte offset, Sector offset, Block offset

 **Explain the different between a sector, filesystem block, and inode**

+- **Sector:** Physical unit of storage on the disk.
+- **Filesystem Block:** Logical unit of data storage used by the filesystem, consisting of one or more sectors.
+- **Inode:** A data structure that describes files and directories, pointing to where their data blocks are located on the disk.

 **What is NSRL?**

+- Hash DB / Hash set
+- Used to filter out unimportant data (Hashes of Excel Software files for example)
+- Find specific files or types of files (illegal images, malware)

 **What are hash databases (or hash sets) good for?**